alexwalshml/dsir_project4/README.md

 ## Problem Statement

 Nearly half of all Americans experienced some form of fraudulent charges in 2021, according to the security.org annual Fraud report.
 As society moves increasingly towards a cashless society every year, we must continue to advance our ability to detect fraud and protect consumers.
 Unfortunately, credit card fraud poses a significant challenge for classification algorithms as the classes are typically heavily imbalanced.
-For this project, we analyze simulated credit card fraud data and aim to build a model that can accurately detect fraud.
+For this project, we analyze simulated credit card fraud data.
+We aim to develop a classification model to predict credit card fraud to reduce identity theft and financial losses of U.S. citizens.

 #### Repository overview